slickerglitch/simpleEventCSharp/README.md

 A simple project to learn about event brokering in C#

 Run the program and follow directions in the terminal.
-If directions are not followed, an error is thrown.
+If directions are not followed, an eXception is thrown.